 Skip To Main Content

-Cinematographer Tim Orr discusses shooting Dickinson for Apple TV+.
+Cinematographer Tim Orr on the series Dickinson

-Apple’s stated emphasis on quality in material and personnel brought creator Alena Smith to director of photography Tim Orr, who chose to shoot on the Panavision Millennium DXL2.
+The steamer stated emphasis on quality in material and personnel brought creator Alena Smith to director of photography Tim Orr, who chose to shoot on the Panavision Millennium DXL2.
 Light Iron, whose color science is an integrated part of the camera ecosystem, also supported Orr’s creative process from the start.

 “The producers wanted it to be fresh and contemporary with a bolder, younger vibe,” says Orr.
 “It was billed to me as a kind of comedy and there are very funny moments, but there are also some very serious dramatic moments.
 It’s certainly not Masterpiece Theater!”

-Orr tested several cameras that meet Apple’s requirement for 4K origination.
+Orr tested several cameras that meet the steamer's requirement for 4K origination.
 “I was really struck by the way the DXL2 rendered color,” he explains.
 “What Panavision and Light Iron have done in terms of remapping the color science, and the way the camera uses the MONSTRO sensor, is really beautiful.
 It’s the best of all worlds in terms of color depth.
 And I also really liked the build of the camera.
 Panavision is the best in the business for a reason.
 They’ve been building cameras for a long time, and they listen to filmmakers about what a modern, robust digital film camera should be.”

 Light Iron senior colorist Sean Dunckley helped develop a series of LUTs based on early camera tests.
 The DP-colorist duo previously worked together on The World Made Straight and the pilot for Amazon’s Z: The beginning of Everything.
 On Dickinson, Orr decided to shoot at 8K for maximum resolution as well as for depth-of-field characteristics.
 Occasionally he’d switch to 6K for higher frame rates or to mitigate the effects of a very wide lens.
 He says that wrangling the massive amounts of data didn’t slow down production at all.